-As has been mentioned, SGLD can be viewed as the ``random batch" version of the Euler-Maruyama scheme for the Langevin diffusion \eqref{langevinSDE}, which is also known as the Unadjusted Langevin Algorithm (ULA), or the Langevin Monte Carlo (LMC).
-In this paper, the main part of our result for SGLD is built upon our analysis for ULA, since it can be viewed as the simpler full-batch version of SGLD.
-Based on this observation, the convergence rate with respect to the time step $\eta$ for SGLD would not exceed that for ULA.
-Much work on ULA has been done before, some of which are found useful for our sharp analysis for SGLD.
-In \cite{dalalyan2017theoretical}, using the first order smoothness assumption, the authors showed that $D_{KL}(\hat{\rho}_T||\rho_T)=O(\eta T d)$, where $\hat{\rho}_t$ denotes the density of the continuous version ULA (similar with $\bar{\rho}_t$) at time $t$, $T$ is the length of the (finite) time interval, and $d$ is the dimension of the Euclidean space.
-However, this is not the optimal rate, since this result implies that $W_2(\hat{\rho}_T, \rho_T) = O(\sqrt{\eta})$ rather than the well-known $O(\eta)$ \cite{alfonsi2015optimal,dalalyan2019user}.
-In \cite{mou2019improved}, Mou improved the KL divergence $D_{KL}(\hat{\rho}_T||\rho_T)$ from $O(\eta T d)$ to $O(\eta^2d^2T)$, so the Wasserstein distance is of $O(\eta)$.
-Compared with the former ``$O(\eta T d)$" result, the improved result in \cite{mou2019improved} needs second order smoothness of the drift function $b(x)$.
+On the other hand, recent progress in analyzing the Euler-Maruyama discretization \eqref{eq:ULA} (which is also known as the Unadjusted Langevin Algorithm (ULA), or the Langevin Monte Carlo (LMC)) may also give some inspiration to the error estimate for SGLD.
+This is because ULA can be viewed as the simpler full-batch version of SGLD, and thus the optimal convergence rate of SGLD would not exceed that of ULA.
+In \cite{dalalyan2017theoretical}, mainly using the first order smoothness assumption, the authors showed that $D_{KL}(\hat{\rho}_T\|\rho_T)=O(\eta T d)$ (recall the definitions for $\hat{\rho}_T$, $\rho_T$ near \eqref{sgld_continuous}).
+This KL-error bound is not optimal since the optimal error bound in terms of Wasserstein-2 distance is of $O(\eta)$ \cite{alfonsi2015optimal,dalalyan2019user}.
+In \cite{mou2019improved}, the authors improved the KL-divergence $D_{KL}(\hat{\rho}_T\|\rho_T)$ from $O(\eta T d)$ to $O(\eta^2d^2T)$, by assuming some additional conditions including the second-order smoothness of the drift.
+Some techniques in \cite{mou2019improved} are helpful when dealing with terms arising from the time discretization in our analysis.

-Our work is naturally motivated by the following two questions: \begin{itemize} \item For ULA, the error in terms of KL-divergence can be improved from $O(\eta)$ to $O(\eta^2)$ if we add the second order smoothness assumption for the drift.
-Can we do the same for SGLD to obtain a sharp bound? \item Most error analysis for ULA and SGLD has at least polynomial dependency for the time interval $T$, which prevents us from digging deeper into the asymptotic behaviors as $T \rightarrow \infty$ of these stochastic algorithms.
-Are we able to establish a uniform-in-time error bound? \end{itemize} In this paper, we give positive answers to both questions above.